neyrinckaudio/docs-vcpro/docs/logic-pro.md

 * V-Control Pro and Logic Pro should now have bidirectional communication.
 * In some cases, Logic Pro will provide one-way communication.
 If that happens, follow these steps:
     * Quit Logic Pro.
-    * Open the V-Control Pro Preferencess window.
-Toggle the "Logic Pro - Use IPv6" setting.
+    * Open the V-Control Pro `Preferences` window.
+Toggle the 'Logic Pro - Use IPv6' setting.
     * Launch Logic Pro.

 <a id="ipv6-setting"></a>